 We gave up careers and traded in bigger paychecks so that we could be home with our kids.

 It is so easy to focus on all the needs of your family and household that you forget to take care of yourself.
-But in order to take care of everyone else, you have to have something to give them.
+But in order to take care of everyone else, you have to have energy yourself.

 It always rubs me the wrong way when people refer to me as “just” a stay at home mom.
 I know they probably don’t mean anything by it and aren’t trying to hurt me.